-In a reversal of the usual parent-child relationship found within non-immigrant families, the youth reported apprising their parents of US news developments (i.e. The Dream Act; the government shutdown; high school policies; or hyperlocal news on Facebook), providing them with more frequent updates and more detailed explanations than are provided by TV news.
-Their proficiency with the Internet, near constant physical connection with mobile media, and English fluency underscored a generational digital divide that has technological, educational and linguistic dimensions.
+In a reversal of the usual parent-child relationship found within non-immigrant families, the youth reported apprising their parents of U.S. news developments (i.e., The Dream Act, the government shutdown, high school policies, or hyperlocal news on Facebook), providing them with more frequent updates and more detailed explanations than are provided by TV news.
+Their proficiency with the Internet, near constant physical connection with mobile media, and English fluency underscored a generational digital divide that has technological, educational, and linguistic dimensions.

 Social context is important here.
-While non-immigrant youth also have parents who are less digitally skilled than they, greater gaps exist between Latino immigrant youth and their parents regarding formal educational attainment, English skills, and digital know-how (Rouse et al., 2015).
-Whereas most young people from middle class, non-immigrant families have parents who have completed high school and often hold college degrees, this was not the case with the youth in this study.
-Because of precarious economic situations faced both in their native countries and in the US, most of the youths' parents lacked high levels of formal education and worked long hours at low wage jobs where they were unlikely to develop digital skills or have time to continue formal education.
+Although non-immigrant youth also have parents who are less digitally skilled than they, greater gaps exist between Latino immigrant youth and their parents regarding formal educational attainment, English skills, and digital know-how (Rouse et al., 2015).
+Whereas most young people from middleclass, non-immigrant families have parents who have completed high school and often hold college degrees, this was not the case with the youth in this study.
+Because of precarious economic situations faced both in their native countries and in the United States, most of the youth's parents lacked high levels of formal education and worked long hours at low-wage jobs where they were unlikely to develop digital skills or have time to continue formal education.

-Like nearly half of all foreign-born Latinos in the US who lack legal authorization to live and work in the country (Birnback et al., 2009, p.1), some of the young people's parents were undocumented or "illegal" residents, further complicating any prospects of continuing their formal education in the US.
-Moreover, many worked more than one job, which meant they had even less time than more affluent parents might have to keep up with events in the US news.
-Because the youth were fluent in English, had sophisticated online skills and, in some cases, possessed higher levels of formal education than their parents, they felt more informed or "smarter" when it came to US current events and felt a responsibility to update their parents on the latest news.
+Like nearly half of all foreign-born Latinos in the United States who lack legal authorization to live and work in the country (Birnback, Chavez, Friedman, & Rowlett, 2009), some of the young people's parents were undocumented or "illegal" residents, further complicating any prospects of continuing their formal education in the United

+States.
+Moreover, many worked more than one job, which meant they had even less time than more affluent parents might have to keep up with events in the U.S. news.
+Because the youth were fluent in English, had sophisticated online skills and, in some cases, possessed higher levels of formal education than their parents, they felt more informed or "smarter" when it came to U.S. current events and felt a responsibility to update their parents on the latest news.

-This exemplifies the differing information ecologies discussed by McDevitt & Butler (2011), in which traditional parent-child civic socialization patterns are inverted in immigrant families.
+This exemplifies the differing information ecologies discussed by McDevitt and Butler (2011), in which traditional parent-child civic socialization patterns are inverted in immigrant families.
 Whereas that study was concerned with the erosion of family cohesion and the undermining of parental authority, the present study finds useful aspects of the differing information ecologies between immigrant youth and their parents.
-Given that low-income immigrant youth are more likely to live in cramped quarters with extended family members and to have less personal space than most middle class, non-immigrant youth, the privacy of cell phones allows them to independently explore potentially taboo topics (i.e. reproductive health; sexual orientation; drugs; political protests) that might otherwise be off-limits to them if the only media they could access were desktop computers and/or family television sets located under watchful adult eyes.
-Digital media, and particularly mobile media, facilitated the ability of these youth to access information and develop their own views regarding political issues such as gay marriage; the legalization of marijuana, PETA, SOPA, or Stand Your Ground, and also allowed them to expose their parents to news and perspectives they might not otherwise have considered, helping them become more informed about US culture and politics.
+Given that low-income immigrant youth are more likely to live in cramped quarters with extended family members and to have less personal space than most middle-class, non-immigrant youth, the privacy of cell phones allows them to independently explore potentially taboo topics (i.e., reproductive health, sexual orientation, drugs, political protests) that might otherwise be off-limits to them if the only media they could access were desktop computers and/or family television sets located under watchful adult eyes.
+Digital media, and particularly mobile media, facilitated the ability of these youth to access information and develop their own views regarding political issues such as gay marriage, the legalization of marijuana, PETA, SOPA, or Stand Your Ground, and also allowed them to expose their parents to news and perspectives they might not otherwise have considered, helping them become more informed about U.S. culture and politics.